crystalcommerce/Frontend-Standards/README.md

     }
     ```

-    -Sections of CSS should be labeled with a comment head that is prefixed with an underscore.
+    - Sections of CSS should be labeled with a comment head that is prefixed with an underscore.

     *Bad*
     ```css